selectiveintellect/vic/install.md

 - `Moo` (this is needed for multiple inheritance management.
 Needs to be installed from CPAN)
 - `Getopt::Long` (for handling command line options.
 Comes with perl itself)
+- `Capture::Tiny` (for trapping screen outputs and errors)
+- `File::Which` (for finding paths to `gpasm` and `gplink`)
+- `Alien::gputils` (for installing `gputils` if not available)
 - `XXX` (only required for debugging)

+You may need to install the Perl package dependencies first which are done as
+below:

+    $ sudo cpan -i Moo Pegex App::Prove File::Which Capture::Tiny

+or using `App::cpanminus`

+    $ cpanm App::Prove
+    $ cpanm Pegex
+    $ cpanm Moo

+Optionally the user can also install on Linux and Mac OSX:

+    $ cpanm Alien::gputils

+This will install the `gputils` package if not already present on the system.

 ##Testing the Module (Developers Only)